 The downloadable copyrighted instrument plans are made available for non-commercial use only and may not be redistributed.

 Construction of the instrument is fairly typical of classic guitars, but there are a few things unique to this instrument and its features that should be kept in mind when contemplating a build.
 Most of these involve the construction of the bolt-on neck.
-A general discussion of construction of the style of flush bolt-on neck joint I use is available here.
+A general discussion of construction of the style of flush bolt-on neck joint I use is available in the book Building the Steel String Acoustic Guitar.
 As you can see in the photo above, the neck block looks just like the "standard" classical guitar slipper foot, with a pad that will be glued to the back.
 But it also has a large plate under the fingerboard on the top.
 This is what the fingerboard extension is bolted to.

 Next, the neck assembly is turned upside down on the bench.
 Any part of the fingerboard extension wedge that has contacted the top will now have some chalk on it.
 Wood is scraped off where the chalk is, using a small scraper.
 The process is repeated as many times as it takes to get a good fit between the top and the underside of the fingerboard extension wedge.
 Each time this is repeated the area covered by chalk gets larger, as more and more of the surfaces are in contact.
 Eventually you'll see the entire underside of the extension wedge covered in chalk, which means the entire surface is now in contact with the top.